 I have seen the buffet at the Oriental Hotel but the price is just a little bit too steep for me.
 From memory, it was 1,650 baht ++ meaning that dinner for two, presumably with no drinks included, would be around 4,000 baht.
 I have no doubt that the quality would be absolutely top draw – and its riverside setting is superb, but that is getting quite dear indeed for a buffet dinner.
 Still, I'll give it a go one day.

 So if you are feeling really hungry, these are just a few of the many choices of buffets available.
 And do consider giving the buffet at the Sheraton Grande a try.
 No, I don't have shares there.
 It just simply is that good.

 Anyone for a massage?

 Last week's pic was too easy and heaps of people got it right.
 It was of course the famous Canon sign that can be seen just north of Victory Monument.
 The photo was taken from the Victory Monument skytrain station.
 Each week the first reader to correctly state where the pic is by email to me wins a 500 baht credit from Tony's Bar in Soi Cowboy.
 Please note that the credit MUST be claimed within two weeks.
-So, to claim that prize, you must be in Bangkok at some time in the next two weeks.
+So, to claim that prize, you must be in Bangkok at some time in the

 FROM STICKMAN'S EMAIL INBOX